superseriousbusiness/gotosocial/docs/installation_guide/nginx.md

 Or if you don't have a systemd service just restart it manually.

-## Set up nginx
+## Set up NGINX

-First we will set up nginx to serve GoToSocial as unsecured http and then later use certbot to automatically upgrade to https.
+First we will set up NGINX to serve GoToSocial as unsecured http and then later use Certbot to automatically upgrade it to serve https.

 Please do not try to use it until that's done or you'll be transmitting passwords over clear text.

 First we'll write a configuration for nginx and put it in `/etc/nginx/sites-available`.